uccser/cs-field-guide/docs/source/developer/interactives.rst

 - ``static/interactives/<interactive-slug>/package.json`` - The ``package.json`` file is npm's configuration file for projects and modules.
   Here we include any dependencies the interacive has.
+  This file should only be included if the interactive loads **at least 1** npm module.
   An example structure of a package.json file for an interactive is below:

   .. code-block:: none